image-source-control/image-source-control/readme.txt

 = 1.2.0.3 =

-* [fixed] solid fix for an issue occuring on updating to version 1.2
+* [fixed] solid fix for an issue occurring on updating to version 1.2

 = 1.2.0.2 =